 I am guessing you can probably also get here by boat as well as I saw a boat only 20 or so yards off the shore when we were there.

-When you get up close to the columns you will notice they are really coarse to the touch.
+When you get up close to the columns, you will notice they are coarse to the touch.

-Do make sure that if you go you protect these rock formations as they are old historical spots that should be preserved.
+Do make sure that if you go, you protect these rock formations as they are old pieces of history that should be preserved.